Nuku Hiva: In literature

 Additionally, Jules Verne's "The Floating Island" makes a stop at Nuka-Hiva [sic] where he provides an extensive profile of its occupants, flora, fauna, geography, etc., as known in the late 19th century.

+The novel "Thunder from the Sea" (1973) by Willowdean Chatterson Handy is set on Nuku Hiva in the late 18th and early 19th centuries, detailing traditional ways of life and the effects of contact between the islanders and American, British and French 'outsiders'.